Zeeshan-406/Machine-Learning-Portfolio/Twitter-Sentiment-Analysis/README.md

 # Twitter Sentiment Analysis
-This is my first machine learning project.
+This is my first Machine Learning project.